-- Involve communications, HR, payroll and legal departments to jointly prepare solutions supporting fathers wanting to use parental leave. - Include line managers in the change-making process.
+• Involve communications, HR, payroll and legal departments to jointly prepare solutions supporting

+• Include line managers in the change-making process.
 To a large extent, the success of this process depends on their attitude to fathers on parental leave, because they are the ones who are approached by new fathers first.
 It is they who in fact represent the company's stand and it is their reaction that may influence a new father's decision whether or not to take parental leave.
-Managers must feel the board's support because they are the ones who are responsible for maintaining the company's business processes. - The conversation about parental leave for fathers can open up a discussion about women returning to work after childbirth.
-They often do not feel they have potential within the organisation, they feel guilty of not being good enough and being mothers of not being able to satisfy the company's demands.
+Managers must feel the board's support because they are the ones who are responsible for maintaining the

+• The conversation about parental leave for fathers can open up a discussion about women returning to work after childbirth.
+They often do not feel they have potential within the organisation, they feel guilty of not being good enough and - being mothers - of not being able to satisfy the company's demands.
 Showing women that motherhood does not stand in opposition to their careers and can even significantly enrich them is a way to build a truly diverse organisation, consisting of happy employees (both at home and at work).